-We’ve all heard a lot about HDR photography, but we seem to hear more about the bad examples than the good ones!
+We’ve all heard a lot about HDR photography.
+But we seem to hear more about the bad examples than the good ones!

-What Is HDR photography?
+What Is HDR Photography?

-Often this is done by some form of blending multiple exposures.
+This is done by blending multiple exposures.

 Why Use HDR for Real Estate Photography?

-You might know beforehand that you’ll be shooting a subject or location that will need HDR to balance out bright and dark areas, then you’ll definitely need multiple exposures that you can later blend.
+You might know beforehand that you’ll be shooting a subject or location that will need HDR to balance out bright and dark areas.
+If this is the case, you’ll definitely need multiple exposures you can later blend.

 Let’s go through the steps for basic HDR editing in Photoshop.